-Name for the plant black pepper or also the spice obtained from it.
-Depending on the time of harvest and further treatment, the peppercorns have different colours.
-Red pepper consists of completely ripe, unpeeled fruit.
-White pepper is fully ripe pepper that has been freed from the skin (the sharpest pepper).
-Green pepper is made from unripe, early-harvested fruit and is dried at high temperatures or soaked in salt water, which is why it retains its colour.
-Black pepper also consists of unripe fruit, but is dried naturally (very aromatic).
-Pepper is often confused with paprika, because this is also called pepperoni or peppers.
-To add to the confusion, the English "pepper" means "paprika" (the vegetable) and also "pepper".
-The plural "peppers" in turn always means "paprika" and never "pepper".
+Name for the black pepper plant and the spice obtained from it.
+Depending on the time of harvest and further treatment, the peppercorns have different colourings.
+Red pepper consists of completely ripe, unpeeled fruits.
+White pepper is fully ripe pepper that has been freed from the husk (the hottest).
+Green pepper is made from unripe, early-harvested fruit dried at high temperatures or soaked in salt water, which is why it retains its colour.
+Black pepper is also made from unripe fruit, but is dried naturally (very aromatic).
+Pepper is often confused with paprika because the latter is also called pepperoni.
+Adding to the confusion is the fact that the English "pepper" means "pepper" (the vegetable) and also "pepper".
+The plural "peppers", on the other hand, always means "paprika" and never "pepper".
 The German "Paprika", borrowed from Hungarian, is derived from "Papar" (pepper).